Travis Katz: Trip.com

 In 2010, Katz launched an online travel company, Gogobot, later rebranded Trip.com.
 Trip.com used artificial intelligence to provide travelers with real time recommendations based on their interests, location, weather and other signals.
 The site raised $39M over 3 rounds from Redpoint Ventures, HomeAway, Battery Ventures and Innovation Endeavors.
 In October 2017, Trip.com was acquired by Chinese travel company Ctrip and became that company's flagship brand outside of China.
 At the time of the acquisition, Ctrip reported the site had 60 million users.
 Following the acquisition, Katz worked as vice president of product for Skyscanner, a Ctrip company, where Trip.com's reviews and photos were integrated.

 BrightDrop

-In 2020, Katz joined as CEO and President of BrightDrop, an electric vehicle company, backed by General Motors, targeting commercial delivery.
+In 2020, Katz joined as founding CEO and President of BrightDrop, a new electric vehicle company, backed by General Motors, targeting commercial delivery.
+The vision was to combine the speed and agility of a Silicon Valley startup with GM's scale and strengths in manufacturing and supply chain.
+GM committed $800M up front to get the venture off the ground and build out the factory in Ingersol, Ontario.

-Under Katz's leadership, BrightDrop secured contracts with Walmart and Merchants Fleet, as well as an agreement to develop service vehicles for Verizon.
-The company delivered its first vehicles, purpose-built for commercial delivery, to FedEx in December 2021.
-In November, 2022, Katz announced BrightDrop was on track to deliver $1 billion in revenue in 2023, making it one of the fastest companies in history to achieve this milestone.
+Under Katz's leadership, the company delivered its first electric vehicles, the Zevo 600, to FedEx in December 2021, just twenty months from the vehicle's conception, making it the fastest vehicle to market in GM's history.
+BrightDrop secured contracts with FedEx, Walmart and Merchants Fleet, as well as an agreement to develop service vehicles for Verizon.
+In November, 2022, GM announced BrightDrop was on track to deliver $1 billion in revenue in 2023, making it one of the fastest companies in history to achieve this milestone.

+In November, 2023, following a commitment by GM to cut $3B in expenses, the company announced it was reorganizing its BrightDrop electric commercial vehicle unit to make it less independent from GM, but would continue to manufacture the BrightDrop vans.
+It announced that Katz would be leaving at an unspecified date, but did not elaborate on the reason for his departure.